 Explain the reasons for getting tested.

-- “Colorectal cancer is one of the most common cancers.
-People over age 50 have the highest risk.”
+- “Colorectal cancer is one of the most common kinds of cancer.
+People age 45 and older have the highest risk.”

-- “If the doctor finds a growth in your colon, it can be removed before it turns into cancer.”
+- “If the doctor finds a growth in your colon during the test, they can remove it before it turns into cancer.”

 - “What part of the test are you most worried about?”